jagadish374/CodeAlpha-Tasks/README.md

-This are my tasks involved in my python internship at CodeAlpha
+These are my tasks involved in my python internship at CodeAlpha